dzsoker023/Factorio-Access/README.md

   build all ghosts, etc. that means it wandered too far from where you started it and they got out of range.
 For ghosts and the like, trigger it again to finish.
+* In combat it is terrible at healing you.
+You must be able to survive at least a few seconds for it to decide to use fish.
+It will also keep fighting forever until you die in most cases.
+Be careful to cancel it.

 ## Item in hand